fragrussu/qMRINet/README.md

 # qMRINet
-The ***quantitative MRI network*** (qMRINet) enables voxel-by-voxel fitting of quantitative MRI models with fully-connected deep neural networks that can be trained on synthetic or actual MRI measurements.
+The ***quantitative MRI network*** (qMRINet) toolbox enables voxel-by-voxel fitting of quantitative MRI (qMRI) models or resampling of qMRI protocols with fully-connected deep neural networks.
+These can be trained on synthetic or actual MRI measurements.

 At present qMRINet enables fitting of the following multi-contrast signal models:
 * [Hybrid multi-dimensional MRI](http://doi.org/10.1148/radiol.2018171130) for joint diffusion-T2 relaxation imaging of the prostate;